Gaokao: Impact

 The Gaokao tends to impact the lives of most Chinese teenagers and their parents.
 In Zhengzhou, Henan, the local bus company parked a number 985 bus outside a Gaokao center for parents to wait in, echoing the popular Project 985 enrollment program for university entrances.

 The impact and importance of the Gaokao exam has only increased as the number of students taking the exam has risen to nearly 13 million people in 2023, a 900,000 person increase from 2022 and around a 9,000,000 person increase from 2000.
 This combines with strict quotas from the top schools such as Peking and Tsinghua University who take less than 7,000 students a year to make enrolling in a Chinese university much more competitive.
 Students successful in taking the Gaokao can give themselves a boost heading into a youth employment market in China with 20.4% unemployment.

 Due to the pressures surrounding the Gaokao exam, there have been reports of Chinese families and educators being 'jealous' of more western teaching styles.
 According to Lao Kaisheng, a professor in the education department of Beijing Normal University, "The education system here puts a heavy emphasis on rote memorization, which is great for students' test-taking ability but not for their problem-solving and leadership abilities or their interpersonal skills."
 The results of this exam affect family honor and the future of the Chinese youth, creating a gaokao-above-all' mentality and high pressure for students and parents alike.
 This may be why there has been an increase in 'sang' culture in China, which refers to the reduced work ethic, a lack of self-motivation, and an apathetic demeanor among Chinese youth.
 An increasing number of young people describe themselves as sang because they feel that it is futile to pursue traditional notions of success.

+University quotas and disparities between provinces have also led to migration patterns based on the test.
+This is called gaokao migration.